View of the Skagit River from the Newhalem Campground

 Directions

-Located at milepost 120 on State Route 20, 14 miles east of Marblemount and 60 miles east of Burlington.
-From Burlington, drive 60 miles east on SR 20.
-From Twisp, drive 82 miles west on SR 20.
-The campground entrance is on the south side of the highway, just west of the town of Newhalem.
+Located at milepost 120 on State Route 20.
+From Burlington, WA, drive 60 miles east on SR-20.
+From Twisp, WA, drive 82 miles west on SR-20.
+The campground is just west of the town of Newhalem, 14 miles east of Marblemount.

 Amenities